Jessica Hardy: 2013–2015

 Hardy won a gold and two bronze medals at the long course 2013 World Championships in Barcelona, Spain.
 Her first bronze medal was in the 100 breaststroke, with her best time coming from the heats with a 1:05.18.
 Her second bronze medal was in the 50 breaststroke, tying her American Record time of 29.80 seconds.
 The gold medal was in the 4x100-meter medley relay, swimming with Missy Franklin, Dana Vollmer, and Megan Romano.

 Hardy won gold in the 100 breaststroke at the 2014 Pan Pacific Championships, as well as a silver in the 4x100-meter medley relay with Missy Franklin, Kendyl Stewart, and Simone Manuel.
 She was voted team captain of the 2014 Pan Pacific USA team, along with Caitlin Leverenz, Matt Grevers, and Anthony Ervin.

-Despite competing on a SLAP shoulder tear, fractured ribs, and a micro-fracture in her left knee, Hardy was able to compete in the final of the 50 breaststroke, finishing fifth.
+Despite competing with a SLAP shoulder tear, fractured ribs, and a micro-fracture in her left knee, Hardy was able to compete in the final of the 50 breaststroke, finishing fifth.
 She also placed 4th in the 4x100 medley relay, and 10th in the individual 100 breaststroke.
 She was again voted team captain of the 2015 World Championships team along with Elizabeth Beisel, Cammile Adams, Matt Grevers, Anthony Ervin, and David Plummer.

+At the 2016 Olympic trials, in a preliminary heat of the 100-meter breaststroke, she placed fourth with a time of 1:06.73, qualifying her for the finals.
+In the finals, however, she did not finish in the top two places required to make the American team.
+She retired from competitive swimming in 2016.